PrarthanaSabari/RepoQual-Repository-Quality-Analyzer-/README.md

 # RepoQual-Repository-Quality-Analyzer

-A Flask-based web application that analyzes a public GitHub repository and checks whether it is **research-software-ready**.
+A Flask-based web application that analyzes public GitHub repositories and evaluates their research software readiness.

 The tool lets a user paste a GitHub repository URL into a webpage, then evaluates the repository using a weighted scoring system and generates:
 - A score out of 100